WearableDataGoddess/Glucose-Data/README.md

    - Time below range (TBR)
    - Time above range (TAR)
 6) Additional analyses on glucose data
-7) Analysis of glucose data for people who do not have diabetes
+7) Glucose data for people who do not have diabetes